kartik-v/yii2-password/README.md

 > NOTE: The latest version of the plugin v1.4.0 has been released.
 Refer the [CHANGE LOG](https://github.com/kartik-v/yii2-password/blob/master/CHANGE.md) for details.

+### Prerequisites

+- Ensure you have latest version jQuery
+- In case you are upgrading from an older release, its recommended that you clean up your web assets, local browser cache, and restart your browsers before using the extension.

 ### StrengthValidator
 [```VIEW DEMO```](http://demos.krajee.com/password-details/strength-validator)
 This is a password strength validator for your model attributes.
 The strength validator allows you to configure the following parameters for validating passwords or strings.